promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 # Multi-space configuration

-Sometimes it is required to have different groups of repositories to store and exchange data in different spaces.
-Configuration for such case will have several space declarations and several repository groups.
-For each group the space to use will be assigned using `gigaspace` attribute referring to `GigaSpace` bean id.
-Usually, groups of repositories will be placed in subpackages - it makes system structure clearer and eases configuration as well.
+Sometimes it is required to have different groups of repositories to store and exchange data in different Spaces.
+The Configuration for such a case will have several Space declarations and several repository groups.
+For each group, the Space to use will be assigned using `gigaspace` attribute referring to the `GigaSpace` bean id.
+Usually, groups of repositories will be placed in subpackages - it makes the system structure clearer and eases the configuration as well.

-Here is an example of multi-space configuration in XML-based metadata:
+Here is an example of a multi-space configuration in XML-based metadata:

 {%highlight xml %}
 <beans xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"